IMB-Computational-Genomics-Lab/ascend/vignettes/RGC_Tutorial.md

 #### scranNormalise
 This function is a wrapper for the deconvolution method by [Lun et al. 2015][4] that uses the [scran][2] and [scater][4] packages.
 This method takes into account the high proportion of zero counts in single-cell data and tackles the zero-inflation problem by applying a pooling strategy to calculate size-factors of each pool.
 The pooled size factors are then deconvoluted to infer the size factor for each cell, which are used scale the counts within that cell.
 The [scran vignette][5] explains the whole process in greater detail.

-If the dataset contains less than 10,000 cells, `scranNormalise` will run `scran`'s `computeSumFactors` function with preset sizes of 40, 60, 80 and 100.
-For larger datasets, `scranNormalise` will run `quickCluster` before `computeSumFactors`.

-This method is computationally intensive; we do not recommend running datasets larger than 5000 cells on a desktop machine.
-Datasets larger than 10,000 cells should be run on a HPC.

 To ensure compatibility with `scran` and `scater`, the `EMSet` needs to have mitochondrial and ribosomal genes as controls.
 The control list also needs to be formatted as follows: